-Reading terror inquest: Killer's deportation stalled before murders
+Reading terror inquest: Killer's deportation dropped before murders

 He was charged with being drunk and disorderly, destroying or damaging property and assault by beating of an emergency worker, the hearing was told.

-On 28 May 2020, the Home Office emailed Thames Valley Police stating it was considering a plan to deport Saadallah but was unable to "until the impending charges had been dealt with", the coroner heard.
+On 28 May 2020, the Home Office emailed Thames Valley Police stating it was planning to deport Saadallah but was unable to until the charges were dealt with, the coroner heard.

-Four days later the charges were dropped, 19 days before the murders.
+It asked the police to consider dropping them, which prosecutors did the following day, the hearing was told.

-Mr Moss said the Crown Prosecution Service had been asked why the case was not pursued.
+However, on 4 June - 16 days before the murders - the Home Office decided the refugee could not be deported because of unsafe conditions in Libya.

-Judge Coroner Lord Justice Fulford told the court "no relevant stone will be left unturned" during the inquest.
+Judge Coroner Lord Justice Fulford told the court "no relevant stone will be left unturned" during the inquest, due to be held next year.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.